Global Historical Climatology Network: History

 The initial version of Global Historical Climatology Network was developed in the summer of 1992.
 This first version, known as Version 1 was a collaboration between research stations and data sets alike to the World Weather Records program and the World Monthly Surface Station Climatology from the National Center for Atmospheric Research.
 Within the stations, all of them have at least 10 years of data, 2/5 have more than 50 years of data, and 1/10 have 100 years of data.
 Version 1, or more commonly notated as V1 was the collection of monthly mean temperatures from 6,000 stations.
 There were, as of 2022, 3 subsequent versions of the GHCN – M have been created as described below.

 Map and description

 The GHCN is one of the primary reference compilations of temperature data used for climatology, and is the foundation of the GISTEMP Temperature Record.
-This map shows the 7,280 fixed temperature stations in the GHCN catalog color-coded by the length of the available record.
+This map based on GHCN version 3 shows 7,280 fixed temperature stations in the GHCN catalog color-coded by the length of the available record as of 2007.
 Sites that are actively updated in the database (2,277) are marked as "active" and shown in large symbols, other sites are marked as "historical" and shown in small symbols.
 In some cases, the "historical" sites are still collecting data but due to reporting and data processing delays (of more than a decade in some cases) they do not contribute to current temperature estimates.

+After this map was created, version 4 of GHCN was released and increase the number of reported stations to over 24,000.